Platform Challenge 11: Scaling the Platform Beyond a Single Kubernetes Cluster

 Let's take Team A from above.
 They need Flux and Redis to be available.
 Every time they need a new environment, they want Flux and the Redis Operator to be automatically installed.
 You can encapsulate those two requirements into a Promise and specify that you need these applications to be running on all clusters with the label team: A. Kratix will then take control and deliver on this Promise by orchestrating all of these applications to clusters with the label team: A. As you grow your clusters and start to provision more to serve team A's growing needs, all you have to ensure is that the new clusters are labelled correctly.

-You might then notice that teams are starting to have overlaps of some core must-have apps, like Promtheus.
-Rather than including Prometheus within every individual Promise, you could write a Composite Promise that's set up to go to all clusters, regardless of labels.
+You might then notice that teams are starting to have overlaps of some core must-have apps, like Prometheus.
+Rather than including Prometheus within every individual Promise, you could write a Compound Promise that's set up to go to all clusters, regardless of labels.
 Promises make the process of shifting from single- to multi-cluster Kubernetes easy.

 This blog is the eleventh in our series, The 12 Platform Challenges of Christmas.
 Check back daily until January 5th, 2023 for new posts!